HEPLean/PhysLean_Website/Site/ProjectIdeas.markdown

 <p class="badge badge-primary" style="background-color: rgba(129, 22, 67, 0.1);color: #690080;">Available</p>

 PhysLean already contains the tight-binding model for a chain.
-This project would aim to genearlize that to do the tight-binding model for graphene.
+This project would aim to generalize that to do the tight-binding model for graphene.
 A reference can be found [here](https://cpb-us-w2.wpmucdn.com/u.osu.edu/dist/3/67057/files/2018/09/graphene_tight-binding_model-1ny95f1.pdf).

 ### Definition of the bosonic and fermionic Hilbert spaces